umhau/PXEN/README.md

 - Fully documented cluster state in a single, central location
 - All configurations are maintained in a single location and automatically deployed.

+## user experience

+Download & burn an ISO, boot it, go turn on your servers, and open up your management console.
+Hey presto, your cluster is running.

+After a power outage, boot the same flash drive again and watch as your whole cluster automagically turns back on and restores its state.

+For extra redundancy, I could host a service for holding the cluster metadata.
+Then you can use a fresh disk image, that's been primed with your user ID & authentication, and you don't have to worry about the flash drive dying.

 ## design / architecture principles

 - extreme reliability